Breanne Fahs, Ph.D.

 Fahs, B., & Delgado, D. A. (2011).
 The specter of excess: Race, class, and gender in women's body hair narratives.
 In C. Bobel & S. Kwan (Eds.), Embodied resistance: Breaking the rules, challenging the norms (pp. 13-25).
 Nashville: Vanderbilt University Press.
 To access article, click here.
 To access reviews of the book, click here and here and here.

-publications on radical feminism:
+publications on feminist histories and radical pedagogy:

 Fahs, B., & Bertagni, J. (2012).
 Up from SCUM: Radical feminist pedagogies and consciousness-raising in the classroom.
 Radical Pedagogy, 10(1).
 To access click here.